Why NADI and not ADI 2.0?

 It is necessary that each user of every Active Directory domain has a unique userPrincipalName.

 We have a test and production instance in our environment.
-Can we make Next ADI to work with both?
+Can we make NADI to work with both?

-Yes and no. During the copy of the prod's users to the test instance you must change the userPrincipalName from "firstname.lastname@example.org" to "email@example.com".
+Yes and no. During the process of copying the users from your production to the test instance you must change the userPrincipalName from "email@example.com" to "firstname.lastname@example.org".
 Please take a look at the previous answer to this topic.

-No. Next ADI can create Active Directory users in WordPress but not vice versa.
+No. NADI can create Active Directory users in WordPress but not vice versa.
 There are too many corner cases and security related problems which can not be easily implemented.
 Maybe we will add this feature someday if it gets sponsored - the effort for this is extremely high.

 Connecting to Active Directory